Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Details and additional numerical results

 The detailed breakdown of the computational costs, leading to the overall costs in table \ref{tab:complexity}, is as follows.
 For both algorithms, the data processing involves $MLdN^2{\p}$ flops on evaluating $\{\psi_k(X_{t_l}^{j,m}-X_{t_l}^{i,m} ),1\leq i,j\leq{N}\}_{1\leq k\leq{N}}^{1\leq m\leq M}$, where these computations can be done in parallel in $M,L$ or $N$.

-The ALS computation consists of two additional parts: solving the least square problems to estimate $\mathbf{a}$ and $\IK$ and iterating.
-In each iteration, when solving the least squares for the rows of the weight matrix via the $MLd\times N$ matrices, it takes $O(MLdNpN_{par})$ to assemble the regression matrices and $O((MLdN^2\wedge (MLd)^2N)N_{par})$ to solve the least squares problems; when solving the coefficient $c$ via the $MLdN^2\times \p$ matrix, it takes $O(MLdNN_{par}\p)$ flops to assemble the regression matrix and $O(MLdN^2\p^2\wedge(MLdN^2)^2\p)$ to solve the least squares problem.
+The ALS computation consists of two additional parts: solving the least square problems to estimate $\mathbf{a}$ and $\IK$, and iterating.
+In each iteration, when solving the least squares for the rows of the weight matrix via the $MLd\times N$ matrices, it takes $O(MLdNpN_{par})$ flops to assemble the regression matrices and $O((MLdN^2\wedge (MLd)^2N)N_{par})$ flops to solve the least squares problems; when solving the coefficient $c$ via the $MLdN^2\times \p$ matrix, it takes $O(MLdNN_{par}\p)$ flops to assemble the regression matrix and $O(MLdN^2\p^2\wedge(MLdN^2)^2\p)$ flops to solve the least squares problem.
 Here $N _{par}$ means that the computation can be done trivially in parallel.
-Lastly, the number of iterations is often below, say, $20$, independent of $M,N,{\p}$, albeit we do not have any theoretical guarantees for this phenomenon.
-Thus, the total computational cost of ALS is of order $O(MLdN^2 (N_{par}+{\p}^2))$, in the natural regime $M\ge N^2+\p$.
+Lastly, the number of iterations is often below, say, $20$, independent of $M,N,{\p}$, but we do not have any theoretical guarantees for this phenomenon.
+The total computational cost of ALS is $O(MLdN^2 (N_{par}+{\p}^2))$ flops, in the natural regime $M\ge N^2+\p$.

 The ORALS computation consists of three parts: data extraction, solving the least squares, and matrix factorization.
 The data extraction involves $MLdN^2\p$ flops, and the matrix factorization for the $Z_i$'s takes a negligible cost of $O((N^2+{\p^2})N_{par})$ flops.
 The major cost takes place in solving the least squares.
 The long-matrix approach takes about $O(MLd(N\p)^2N_{par})$ flops to solve all the $Z_i$'s, in which assembling the $MLd\times Np$ regression matrix does not take extra time since it is simply reading the extracted array.
 The normal equation approach would require $O((MLN)_{par}dN^2\p^2+(N\p)^3N_{par})$ flops, which consists of $O((MLN)_{par}dN^2p^2)$ flops to assemble the normal matrices and $O((Np)^3)N_{par})$ flops to solve the equations.
 Therefore, the total computational cost for ORALS is of order $O(MLd(N\p)^2N_{par})$ for the long-matrix approach and $O((MLN)_{par}dN^2\p^2+(N\p)^3N_{par})$ for the normal matrix approach.
 When $ML>N^2+\p$, the normal equation approach is more efficient since the computation can be in parallel in $ML$.